 4. Steam or Vaporizer

-This vaporizer boils water inside the humidifier and releases the hot water or moisture into the air.
+This vaporizer boils water inside the humidifier and releases hot water or moisture into the air.
 If you want to use a vaporizer that is cheap and has advanced technology, this vaporizer is the best in the market.
-You can find this steam or hot water producing vaporizer in less than 10 dollars.
+You can find this steam or hot water-producing vaporizer for less than 10 dollars.
 Besides, it consumes less energy than most other humidifiers on the market.